sairaatta/conquer_chess/docs/rulebook/README.md

 3.8.1    by moving to an adjoining square

 Description: A description...
-3.8.2    by ‘castling’.
-This is a move of the king and either rook of the same colour along the player’s first rank, counting as a single move of the king and executed as follows: the king is transferred from its original square two squares towards the rook on its original square, then that rook is transferred to the square the king has just crossed.
+3.8.2    by ‘castling'.
+This is a move of the king and either rook of the same colour along the player's first rank, counting as a single move of the king and executed as follows: the king is transferred from its original square two squares towards the rook on its original square, then that rook is transferred to the square the king has just crossed.

 Description: A description...
 Description: A description...
 Before white kingside castling